BobbyL9/Genetic-Algorithm-for-RTL-Optimization/README.md

 # Genetic-Algorithm-for-RTL-Optimization

 Research project involving the creation of a genetic algorithm which optimizes HDL code (verilog) for chip area, delay and power consumption.

+Directory:

+- Links Folder: Contains the titles and links to related research articles.